smysky111/loong/README.md

-# 🐉 Project Loong
+# 🐉 Loong Project

-Project Loong is a collaborative effort to explore whether reasoning-capable models can bootstrap themselves from small, high-quality **seed datasets** by generating synthetic data — and verifying LLM agent responses.
+🐉 Loong Project is a collaborative effort to explore whether reasoning-capable models can bootstrap themselves from small, high-quality **seed datasets** by generating synthetic data — and verifying LLM agent responses.

 This repository contains: